4th of July Oversize Freight Travel Restrictions by State 2026

 As a shipper or trucking company, you must plan additional transit time for travel regulations, or it may be difficult to meet your customer commitments this July.

 Below, you’ll find a chart breaking down each state’s OSOW travel restrictions over this period.
-We’ve also noted when each state’s permitting office will be closed.
+Many state permitting offices will be closed on Friday, July 3, but schedules vary by state.

 Alabama